Local and regional writers organizations and events

 Editors, proofreaders, and indexers organizations

-Fiction writers organizations
+Fiction writers and fans organizations

 Journalism organizations